Tokyo Stroll Supplement: Northwestern Sumida Ward

 Sumida Heritage Museum / Sumida Kyōdo Bunka Shiryōkan: Tokyo Stroll page 291

 Sumida Park / Sumida Kōen: Tokyo Stroll page 291

 Sumida River Walk and Tokyo Mizumachi (すみだリバーウォーク & 東京ミズマチ)

 As the writing of Tokyo Stroll was winding down a new 160-meter (524 foot) wood floored pedestrian walkway across the Sumidagawa was under construction alongside the Tōbu Isesaki Line railway bridge.
-The walkway ias part of an easier route to reach Tokyo Skytree and the Tokyo Solamachi shopping center.
-One that is more direct than crossing at the Azumabashi and winding your way through the regular streets.
+The walkway is part of an easier route to reach Tokyo Skytree and the Tokyo Solamachi shopping center.
+This is also more direct than crossing at the Azumabashi and winding your way through the regular streets.
 It crosses the river and connects to a pathway through the southern part of the Mukōjima neighborhood.
-The bridge is a good place to observes boat traffic on the river.
+The bridge is also a good place to observes boat traffic on the river.
 There is even a window on the walkway providing a direct vertical view to the river.